 History – Orlando Health Dr. P. Phillips Hospital

-Not so long ago, before crowded highways and abundant souvenir shops dotted the landscape, southwest Orlando was a sleepy community nestled among lakes and orange groves.
-The land was originally settled by Dr. Philip Phillips, who purchased a grove on the south side of Dr. P. Phillips in 1905 and built a thriving citrus industry.
-Once considered the largest citrus producer in the world, the Dr. Phillips companies share a rich history spanning several generations.* Dr. Phillips and the charities that carry his name (The Dr. P. Phillips Foundation and Dr. Phillips Inc.) have a rich history in Central Florida and continue to have a great impact on the lives of area residents.
+Not so long ago, before crowded highways and plentiful tourist attractions dotted the landscape, southwest Orlando was a sleepy community nestled among lakes and orange groves.
+The land on which Orlando Health Dr. P. Phillips Hospital now sits was originally settled by Dr. Philip Phillips, who purchased an orange grove there in 1905 and built a thriving citrus business.
+Once considered the largest citrus producer in the world, the Dr. Phillips companies share a rich history spanning several generations.* Dr. Phillips and the charities that carry his name (The Dr. P. Phillips Foundation and Dr. Phillips, Inc.) have a rich history in Central Florida and continue to have a great impact on the lives of area residents.

 Dr. Philip Phillips*

 Philip Phillips, who would later be known simply as “Doc,” was born on January 27, 1874, in Memphis, Tennessee.
 Born to French supply merchant Henri Phillippe and his wife, Isabelle, Phillips spent much of his childhood in Lebanon, Tennessee, later attending a prestigious medical school on the East Coast.
 After studying at New York’s Columbia University, earning the title that would become a moniker for Central Florida citrus, Dr. Phillips gave in to his entrepreneurial spirit and made the decision to forgo the practice of medicine and move south, toward a land of new opportunity.
 Endowed with $5,000 from his father, the young doctor made his way to Florida where he purchased his first orange grove in Satsuma in 1894, laying the foundation for what would become his rather ambitious dream of being Central Florida’s citrus king.